cueltschey/sni5gect-compact/docs/configuration.md

 # Configurations

 An example configuration for srsRAN is provided in `configs/config-srsran-n78-20MHz.conf`.
-For a new cell, the user has to firstly specify the band number.
+For a new cell, the user has to first specify the band number.
 Sni5Gect needs the user to specify the center frequency and SSB frequency instead of searching these frequencies by itself.
-These informations can be obtained using tools such as Cellular PRO.
+This information can be obtained using tools such as Cellular PRO.
 The frequency can be converted to arfcn using this website [5G Tools](https://5g-tools.com/5g-nr-arfcn-calculator/).
-Then, based on the bandwidth, the `nof_prb` have to be changed, this can normally be obtained from SIB1 either using `qcsuper` or Cellular Pro.
+Then, based on the bandwidth, the `nof_prb` has to be changed, this can normally be obtained from SIB1 either using qcSuper or Cellular Pro.

 ## Example Configuration
 ```ini